17 Animal Sounds in English: How to Make Sounds Like Cats, Dogs and More

 If you’ve ever heard a horse’s sound, you know it’s hard to describe.
 In English the sound is written as a neigh, and is called a whinny.

-The word “whinny” might be another attempt to write the sound a horse makes, or might be related to the word “whine,” which is a complaining sound (and in fact, can be used to talk about humans who are complaining a lot in a childish way).
+The word “whinny” might be another attempt to write the sound a horse makes, or might be related to the word “whine,” which is a complaining sound.
+It can also be used to talk about humans who are complaining a lot.

 Horses also make a snorting sound and the less often used nicker, which is a low whinny.